Chawn/ruby-101/README.md

 **Database errors:**
 - Railway automatically provides a PostgreSQL database
-- If using SQLite, it will work but data won't persist between deployments
-- For production, consider switching to PostgreSQL
+- This app is configured to use PostgreSQL in production for reliability

 **Assets not loading:**
 - Ensure `RAILS_SERVE_STATIC_FILES=true` is set in environment variables